Best Pull Up Bar For Home Gym

 • Biceps

-The ideal height for a pull up bar would be different depending on your height.
+The ideal height for a pull-up bar would be different depending on your height.
 It will have to be so high that you can’t touch the ground with your feet when you are hanging freely.

 You have to be able to at least touch the bar with your chest.
 Ideally, you have to be able to perform a full muscle up.
-In the highest position you would need to stand on your fully extended arms.
+In the highest position, you would need to stand on your fully extended arms.

-You will also want to be able to hang freely without touching ground with your feet if possible.
+You will also want to be able to hang freely without touching the ground with your feet if possible.

-I have a ceiling mounted bar, so I have little room above the bar – 12.5″.
+I have a ceiling-mounted bar, so I have little room above the bar – 12.5″.
 This is just about enough to come close to a bar with my chest.

 I’m also with my feet on the ground when I hang freely from a bar.
 Not ideal, but you have to compromise if you don’t have high ceilings in your home.